 Each year the School Active Travel Challenge week is filled with fun activities and prizes to motivate pupils.
 This has included BMX shows, the smoothie bike, Dr Bike, Cheryl from Rare Species and The Naturals leading walking buses to schools.

-In 2019 eight local schools took part, boosting active travel to and from school.
-The challenge took place at the end of May and saw over 1,700 students get involved.
+In 2019 eight local schools took part, boosting active travel to and from school for 1,700 students.

 Frome Town Council is continuing to work with schools to encourage families to travel actively at least once a week throughout the year, as well as promote a five-minute car free zone around the schools.
 This will have a threefold impact: making it safer, reducing emissions and boosting health.